-I have lived most of my adult life in the beauty industry and I even get confused sometimes with all the information that comes at me!
+I have lived most of my adult life in the beauty industry.
+And I even get confused sometimes with all the information that is out there!
 We get a lot of information from a lot of sources and sometimes it can be hard to know what is true and what is a myth.
-I would love to dispel some of the most common misconceptions of the 5 most common beauty myths.
+Today I am talking about 5 Common Beauty Myths Solved!

 I can admit it, I have fallen for all if not most of these beauty myths that I am about to share with you.
 My husband and I have even argued over one of them, let’s just say he found out the hard way!
 I will let you know at the end which one it was, but I have a feeling you might be able to guess which it was…